Here’s Colin Middlebrough – a volunteer we can all count on!

 Through entertainment he became involved with the Roy Castle Lung Cancer Foundation and recalls a gig at The Liverpool Empire in the early 90’s in aid of the Roy Castle charity which led to him meeting the late great famous actor, Sir John Mills.

 Colin got chatting to Sir John at the after-show get together at the Adelphi Hotel (as you do!).
 After Lady Mills retired for the evening Sir John asked Colin if he’d like to take a nightcap with him.
-Assuming there would be a call to the waiter, Colin was surprised, and delighted, when Sir John undid the head of his walking cane to allow him to pour out a ‘tipple’ of brandy, which he kept in the shaft of his cane!
-Class!
+Assuming there would be a call to the waiter, Colin was surprised, and delighted, when Sir John undid the head of his walking cane to allow him to pour out a ‘tipple’ of brandy, which he kept in the shaft of his cane, “just in case!”
+Real Class!

-He’s also been involved in loads of fundraising himself and last year, with a group of his good friends from The Wheatsheaf pub in Raby Mere, he led a ‘Movemberesque’ effort which raised around £2,000 for the hospice.
-The story made the Wirral Globe and, good sport that he is, he also posed with a spoof moustache in the photograph here.
+Colin MarioIn 2019 with a group of his good friends from The Wheatsheaf pub in Raby Mere, he led a ‘Movemberesque’ effort which raised around £2,000 for the hospice.
+The story made the Wirral Globe and, good sport that he is, he also posed with a spoof moustache for us in the photograph here.

-Grandad Colin has three grandsons, Fionn Padraig, who lives in Ireland, and who Skype’s Colin regularly, and Logan and Aaron who live closer to home, in Wirral.
+Grandad Colin has left three grandsons, Fionn Padraig, who lives in Ireland, and Logan and Aaron who live closer to home, in Wirral.

-Colin is literally our man for all seasons and we’re delighted to have him on the team.
+Colin was our man for all seasons and we’re delighted to have had him on the team.

 Banner Photo courtesy of Nick Fewings on Unsplash.